-A recent survey found that only 67% of women have a life insurance policy.
-But 79% of men have life insurance.
+Only 47% of women have a life insurance policy, but 58% of men have life insurance2.
 And according to the same survey, when women buy policies, they purchase smaller policies than men.
 They choose to insure their lives for only about half the amount that men insure their lives.

 TruStage® Insurance knows the benefits of a life insurance policy can help ease the burden of loved ones equally for men and women.